How Much Will My Car Insurance Rates Go Up After a Crash in 2026?

 How much does insurance go up after an accident?

-California has the largest rate increase.
-An accident in California nearly doubles full coverage insurance rates.
-In comparison, an accident in Pennsylvania only increases rates by 23%.
+California has the largest rate increase after an accident — full coverage quotes nearly double after a crash.
+In comparison, an accident in Pennsylvania only increases rates by 13%.

 How much does insurance increase after an accident by state